mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32091C_EVAL/Examples/UART/UART_WakeUpFromStop/readme.txt

   @endverbatim

 @par Example Description

-This example shows how to configure an UART to wake up the MCU from STOP mode when a given stimulus is received.
+Configuration of an UART to wake up the MCU from STOP mode when a given stimulus is received.

 Board: STM32091C-EVAL (embeds a STM32F091VC device)